Perlkonig/utopia-backend/README.md

   - `npm run test` (makes sure everything is working)
   - `npm run build` (compiles the TypeScript files into the `./build` folder)
   - `npm run dist-dev` (or `dist-prod` if you want it minified; bundles everything for the browser into the `./dist` folder)

+To use (you want to write a front end for the game):

+- Install with the following form `git+https://github.com/Perlkonig/utopia-backend.git`
+- No API docs yet, but once it's finished, I will draft those up.